Upcoming Mobile Phones In October 2023: More Than Just The New Google Pixel

 Launching on: October 4

-The Vivo V29 series is coming to India on October 4, replacing the Vivo V27 series from earlier this year.
-The two models expected to be announced at the event are the Vivo V29 and Vivo V29 Pro.
+The Vivo V29 series is coming to some Asian countries on October 4, replacing the Vivo V27 series from earlier this year.
+The two models expected to be announced are the Vivo V29 and Vivo V29 Pro.
 The Vivo V29 has been available in China and select global markets, with key features like a curved edge AMOLED display, an Aura light for low light photography, a Snapdragon 778G chip, a 50-megapixel main camera, a 4,400mAh battery and support for 80W fast charging.

 The Vivo V29 Pro will be an all-new model based on Vivo S17 Pro from China.
 Vivo has already confirmed a 2x portrait camera with a Sony IMX663 sensor for superior portrait photos.
 Additionally, this phone is also expected to feature a Dimensity 8200 chipset, a 4,600mAh battery with 80W flash charging and a 50-megapixel main camera.